 You can mitigate the risk of important details being stolen by ensuring all old credit cards, letters, bank statements, and other identifiable information is shredded once it is ready to be discarded.
 Meanwhile, keep things like birth certificates under lock and key.

 For shared accommodation, be sure your mail is not intercepted.
 Check it regularly and go paperless where possible.
+It's also worth purchasing a decent shredder for sensitive paper documents.

 Keep your wireless network secured from intruders too.
 Set a new password and change the network name.